Happy St. Patrick's Day!

-And in these strange times, it seems we have no choice but to spend more time safely at home with those we love!
-OK, I confess I always prefer that to being out and about.
+In these rollercoaster times, we're at least to travel a bit more and enjoy spending with those we love!
+OK, I confess I always prefer being at home to being out and about.
 But what a perfect time to be together, stay safe, and and eat well... something perhaps from some of our Irish favorites below...
-I'm also putting together a post of simple, delicious pantry favorites to help you get through the next few weeks.
-Stay tuned.

-This one is a re-post from a year when, in a break from our customary Paddy's Day Salmon, we had a roast chicken (thanks to a BIG sale at Fairway) utilizing the miraculously easy Mark Bittman technique:
+This one is a re-post from a year when, in a break from our customary Paddy's Day Salmon, we had a roast chicken utilizing the miraculously easy Mark Bittman technique:

 (Serves 6-8... or just me!)